liuyilei8969/RAISE/README.md

 # RAISE
 ## RBP Activity Inference from Splicing Events
-SPONGE is a computational pipeline for identifying the activity of splicing factors (SFs).
-It integrates CLIP-seq peaks, motifs, and alternative splicing (AS) data to construct a splicing regulatory network, and infers SF activities using regression modeling.
+RAISE is a computational pipeline for identifying the activity of RNA-binding proteins (RBPs).
+It integrates CLIP-seq peaks, motifs, and alternative splicing (AS) data to construct a splicing regulatory network, and infers RBP activities using regression modeling.
 ![image](https://github.com/user-attachments/assets/49c5a43b-abe2-4a6a-9425-f6ca80f76c04)